Jackson leads No. 3 Kansas to 73-68 win over No. 2 Baylor

 It was their outside shooting that kept them in the game.

 Mykhailiuk drained two 3-pointers in quick succession out of the locker room, part of a 13-0 run that gave the Jayhawks a 41-36 lead.
-Mason added five points during the charge, which energized another sellout crowd at the Phog and prompted Baylor coach Scott Drew to call a timeout.
+Mason added five points during the charge, which energized another sellout crowd at the Phog and prompted Drew to call a timeout.

+The teams traded blows the rest of the way, with Kansas delivering the final shot.

+''They're a great team, their coach is a great coach and I think he does a great job of using their athletic abilities,'' Mason said. ''I think when we go down to Waco, it'll be a great game.''

 WHO IS HE?